-- Courses (e.g., at a university or non-profit support center, or part-time graduate or certificate programs) - Jewish learning providers (e.g., Hadar, Spertus, Shalom Harman Institute, Pardes) - Conferences (those that the Field Fellow is not already professionally obligated to attend) - Travel and accommodations associated with a conference - Books and materials associated with a course or conference or assigned by a coach or Jewish educator for use in your learning - Additional sessions with a coach or Jewish educator
+- Courses (e.g., at a university or non-profit support center, or part-time graduate or certificate programs) - Jewish learning providers (e.g., Hadar, Spertus, Shalom Harman Institute, Pardes) - Conferences (those that the Field Fellow is not already professionally obligated to attend) - Travel and accommodations associated with a conference - Books and materials associated with a course or conference or assigned by a coach or Jewish educator for use in your learning - Additional sessions or assessment tools (e.g. 360 Evaluation) with a coach - Additional sessions with a Jewish educator - Issue-based coaches (e.g. a public speaking coach, a writing coach)